The Challenge

 Our Approach

-Evidence Action works with Nigeria's Federal Ministry of Health to pilot MMS delivery through 90 health facilities across Oyo State and the Federal Capital Territory (Abuja).
-We're reaching over 5,000 pregnant women while rigorously testing delivery approaches that work within Nigeria's health system realities.
+From February 2024 to September 2025, Evidence Action worked with Nigeria's Federal Ministry of Health to pilot a comprehensive maternal anemia package - MMS delivery coupled with strengthened anemia screening and treatment - at 90 health facilities across Oyo State and the Federal Capital Territory (Abuja).
+We reached over 5,000 pregnant women while rigorously testing delivery approaches that work within Nigeria's health system realities.

 Read more about our MMS pilot in Nigeria